 Mobile broadcast is a technology designed to deliver SMS messages to multiple people at once in a particular geographic area within a certain period of time.
-Unlike with group texting, recipients will not see responses by others, and perceive the message as being sent to them alone.
+Cell broadcast messages differ from group texting, as recipients cannot see responses by others.
+In cell broadcast messages, recipients have the perception that the message is being sent to them alone.

-Also sometimes called short message service-point to point (SMS-PP) or cell broadcast, mobile broadcast is a one-to-many messaging service that takes advantage of geo-targeting.
-Mobile broadcast messages are sent and controlled by service providers, and part of the GSM standard set by the ETSI GSM committee.
+A mobile broadcast is also known as a cell broadcast and also sometimes called short message service-point to point (SMS-PP).
+This form of mobile broadcast is a one-to-many messaging service that takes advantage of geo-targeting.
+Mobile and cell broadcast messages are sent and controlled by service providers, and part of the GSM standard set by the ETSI GSM committee.

 Why Do Mobile Broadcast Messages Matter to Customer Service?